Luxair Flight 9642: Immediate aftermath

 Flight 9642 suddenly ceased all contact with Findel Airport.
 Its blip had disappeared from the radar screen, prompting the controller to call the crew multiple times to confirm their condition.
 As there was no response, the airport emergency services were alerted to a possible crash.
 A telephone call from a witness eventually confirmed that the aircraft had crashed near the airport.
 Meanwhile, at the crash site, taxi driver Guillaume Wainachter was the first to arrive.
 He attempted to save the passengers in the fuselage as survivors could be heard screaming loudly inside the wreckage.
 While trying to save the survivors, he heard a noise from the aircraft, and it immediately went up in flames in a matter of seconds.

 It was immediately found that the aircraft had crashed in a field 700 m to the north of runway centreline.
 The wreckage was located between the village of Niederanven and Roodt-Syr.
 Rescue services found several passengers had been ejected from the aircraft.
 One survivor had been ejected from the aircraft during the crash and was found outside.
 Three survivors were extricated alive from the fuselage and immediately rushed to the hospital, all of whom later succumbed to their injuries.
-Captain Poeckes was found trapped inside the cockpit, but he survived as the cockpit didn't catch fire.
+Captain Poeckes was found trapped inside the cockpit, but he survived as the cockpit did not catch fire.
 Rescuers had to cut a hole to evacuate him from the wreckage.

 The fog was so thick that some nearby residents were unaware of the crash.
 Most of them claimed not to have seen or even heard anything when the crash occurred, and only realized that something had happened nearby when ambulances and emergency services arrived at the crash site.

 Due to the crash, Findel Airport was closed for more than three hours.
 Several flights had to be diverted to Germany and Belgium.

-Passengers and crew
+Victims

 Most of the passengers were business officials from Germany.
 Seventeen were found dead at the crash site with five survivors, three of whom died in the hospital.
 By nightfall, 18 bodies out of the 20 dead were found, while the other two remained missing.
 The bodies were thought to be buried under the smoldering fuselage.
 Rescue workers were using a crane to disentangle the charred remains.
 Amongst the passengers killed on the flight was artist Michel Majerus.

-The Captain was 26-year-old Claude Poeckes, who had a total flying experience of 4,242 flight hours and 2,864 hours on type.
-The First Officer was 32-year-old John Arendt with a total flight hours of 1,156 and 443 hours on type.